Appendix: Syntax Reference

 ,1.25

-. - String: unquoted or double-quoted; quoted strings may embed parameters and inline-parameter-conditions.
+. - String: Unquoted or double-quoted; double-quoted strings can embed parameters and inline parameter conditions.

 - Color: